Advertiser Disclosure

 Connectivity Options

-Your level of connectivity is also crucial, as any downtime or lag that impedes your ability to process payments will have a significantly negative impact on your business.
+Your level of connectivity is also crucial, as any downtime or lag that impedes your ability to process payments can have a significantly negative impact on your business.
 Most newer machines can send transactions to your processor over the internet through either a Wi-Fi or hard-wired (Ethernet) connection.
 Many terminals can also connect via a landline telephone line if your internet connection is unavailable.

 Wireless terminals designed to be used in the field instead of at a fixed retail location rely on a cellular data connection that’s the same as what your smartphone uses.
-Unfortunately, these data plans typically run an extra $15-30 per month, on top of the cost of the machine.
+Unfortunately, these data plans typically run an extra $15-30 per month on top of the cost of the machine.
 If you want to purchase one of these terminals, ensure that it operates on either the LTE or 5G network, as the older 3G network is no longer in service with most carriers.

 PIN Debit Support